Nazareth H.S. saved – but Mater Dei closes this year. Did you go to Catholic H.S.

 Since then, the school’s gone co-ed, and boasts a nationally renowned girl’s basketball team.

-So one could understand how I’d look back with some sense of sadness at the loss of one of the vestiges of my past.
+So one could understand how I’d look back with some sense of both sadness and, at the same time, pride.

-Which brings up the larger question.
-If you ever go back, either to any of the places you lived, schools you’ve attended, clubs you’ve gone to…what’s in place now?
+But this brings up the larger question: If you ever go back, either to any of the places you lived, schools you’ve attended, clubs you’ve gone to…what’s in place now?

 My old house is about to become someone else’s palatial estate.